Reinhardjs/movel.ai/frontend/README.md

 # How to run in local

-In the project directory, you can run:
+In the project directory, run the following commands:

 ### `npm install`